javierjulio/textarea-autosize/README.md

 }
 ```

 Increase the `min-height` to have more initial rows.
-Once text exceeds that minimum height the textarea will expand naturally.
-So if your font-size is 16px, line-height is 1.5, top/bottom padding is 6px each, then the minimum height would be 36px since 16 * 1.5 + 12 = 36.
+Once text exceeds that minimum height the textarea will expand naturally until it reaches the maximum height if declared.

 ### Updating Textarea Content